Tamgros/security-advisory/SECURITY.md

 If this issue is [eligible](#eligibility) for a bounty, prefix the title of the security advisory with one of the following, depending on the severity:
 - [Bounty Category: Critical: Loss of Funds]
-- [Bounty Category: Critical: Consensus / Safety Violations]
+- [Bounty Category: Critical: Safety Violations]
 - [Bounty Category: Critical: Liveness / Loss of Availability]
 - [Bounty Category: Critical: DoS Attacks]
 - [Bounty Category: Supply Chain Attacks]